 Mobile Running Apps

-There is a wide range of running apps available for mobile phones that simply use the GPS transceiver built into your phone to measure your speed and the distance you have run, which then display this information on your mobile phone for analysis.
-Many of these apps are free and user-friendly, boast a great range of features aside, not to mention monitoring your speed and route so you can see where you ran.
+There is a wide range of running apps available for mobile phones that simply use the GPS transceiver built into your phone to measure your speed and the distance you have run, which then displays this information on your mobile phone for analysis.
+Many of these apps are free and user-friendly, and boast a great range of features, not to mention monitoring your speed and route so you can see where you ran.
 Most of them also link up to social media, making tracking your runs more competitive and fun.
 Our top choices of running apps are:

 GPS Running Watches